markschl/seqtool/doc/count.md

 (60,70]	7
 ```

-The intervals (start,end] are open on the left side, meaning that
+The intervals (start,end] are open at the start and
+closed at the end, meaning that
 start <= value < end.